Driver’s License Restoration for DUI’s

 That’s the upside.

-Driver's License Restoration Appeals are filed with the Michigan Secretary of State’s Driver Assessment and Appeal Division (DAAD), and are ultimately decided by one of the DAAD’s Hearing Officers.
-As the title “Hearing Officer” suggests, most License Appeals are decided after an actual Hearing.
-In a Michigan driver’s license reinstatement (or Clearance) Appeal, a person has to prove, by Clear and Convincing Evidence, that his or her alcohol problem is under control, and likely to remain under control.
+Driver's license restoration appeals are filed with the Michigan Secretary of State’s Administrative Hearing Section, (AHS - and formerly known as the “DAAD”), and are ultimately decided by one of the AHS hearing officers.
+As the title “hearing officer” suggests, most license appeals are decided after an actual hearing.
+In a Michigan driver’s license reinstatement (or clearance) appeal, a person has to prove, by clear and convincing evidence, that his or her alcohol problem is under control, and likely to remain under control.

-In a DUI charge where a person has refused the chemical breath (Breathalyzer) test and has his or her License Suspended, or
+- In a DUI charge where a person has refused the chemical breath (breathalyzer) test and has his or her license suspended, or

-It’s important to know that a DUI or Drug Possession Suspension is very different from a Revocation for multiple DUI convictions.
-The key difference turns upon the status of the Driver’s License, and that depends precisely upon whether the License has been “Suspended” or “Revoked.”
+It’s important to know that a DUI or drug possession suspension is very different from a revocation for multiple DUI convictions.
+The key difference turns upon the status of the driver’s license, and that depends precisely upon whether the license has been “suspended” or “revoked.”
 The specific term is important here:

-Thus, being a Michigan driver’s license reinstatement Attorney means, for the most part, that I win License Appeals for people who have had their Michigan Driver’s License Revoked for multiple DUI’s.
+Thus, being a Michigan driver’s license reinstatement attorney means, for the most part, that I win license appeals for people who have had their Michigan driver’s license revoked for multiple DUI’s.
 If you’ve had at least 2 DUI convictions within 7 years, or 3 within 10 years, and you’ve quit drinking, then I’m your guy.
-As far as that goes, it doesn’t matter how bad your Record looks.
-A number of years ago, I had a Client with 13 DUI’s on his Driving Record and I won his case the first time around.
-The key thing is that he had really quit drinking, was committed to remaining alcohol-free, and I was able to prove that to the Hearing Officer.
-If that describes you, then I can get you back on the road, guaranteed.
+As far as that goes, it doesn’t matter how bad you might think your record looks.
+A few of years ago, I had a Client with 13 DUI’s on his driving record and I won his case the first time around, and I fully expect to do that in every case I take.
+The key thing is that he had really quit drinking, was committed to remaining alcohol-free, and I was able to prove that to the hearing officer.